 Our Learning Support Team comprises of specialist teachers (special education needs, Gifted and Talented, and English language acquisition experts), learning support assistants, individual learning support assistants, student counselors and is headed by our Inclusion Leader.
-Our Learning Support Team is supervised by a Senior Leadership Team member and supported by an Inclusion Govenor.
-The Learning Support Team works in close collaboration with all teachers and other educational staff to promote and implement inclusive education acrossthe school by removing barriers to learning and ensuring an inclusive culture.
+The Inclusion Leader is a Senior Leadership Team member and is supported by an Inclusion Governor.
+The Learning Support Team works in close collaboration with all teachers and other educational staff to promote and implement inclusive education across the school by removing barriers to learning and ensuring an inclusive culture.

-Inclusion Coordinator
+Inclusion Leader

-Our Inclusion Coordinator is responsible for the day-to-day operation, strategic planning, and oversight of inclusive education across the school.
+Our Inclusion Leader is responsible for the day-to-day operation, strategic planning, and oversight of inclusive education across the school.
 The roles and responsibilities of the Inclusion Coordinator include, yet are not limited to:

-- Strategic overview of and the implementation of the Inclusion policy. - The day-to-day leadership and management of the Student Support Team. - Tracking the progress of students receiving support from the Student Support Team. - Strategic leadership and direction for the Student Support Team. - Liaising with and advising all teachers. - Contributing to the continued professional development of all teachers. - Liaising with external agencies (Educational Psychologists, Speech Therapists, Occupational Therapists). - Modelling best practices by actively teaching/supporting our learners and students of determination.
+- Strategic overview of and the implementation of the Inclusion policy. - The day-to-day leadership and management of the Student Support Team. • - Tracking the progress of students receiving support from the Student SupportTeam. - Strategic leadership and direction for the Student Support Team. - Liaising with and advising all teachers. - Contributing to the continued professional development of all teachers. • - Liaising with external agencies (Educational Psychologists, Speech Therapists, Occupational Therapists). - Modelling best practices by actively teaching/supporting our learners and students of determination.